goharbor/harbor/docs/user_guide.md

 ## Vulnerability Scanning

 Harbor provides static analysis of vulnerabilities in images through the open source [Clair](https://github.com/coreos/clair) project.

+**IMPORTANT**: Clair is an optional component.
+To be able to use Clair you must have enabled Clair when you installed your Harbor instance.

-You can also connect Harbor to additional vulnerability scanners by using an interrogation service.
+You can also connect Harbor to your own instance of Clair or to additional vulnerability scanners by using an interrogation service.
+You configure additional scanners in the Harbor interface, after you have installed Harbor.
 For the list of additional scanners that are currently supported, see the [Harbor Compatibility List](harbor_compatibility_list.md#scanner-adapters).

 It might be necessary to connect Harbor to other scanners for corporate compliance reasons, or because your organization already uses a particular scanner.
 Different scanners also use different vulnerability databases, capture different CVE sets, and apply different severity thresholds.
 By connecting Harbor to more than one vulnerability scanner, you broaden the scope of your protection against vulnerabilities.

-**IMPORTANT**: Clair is an optional component.
-To be able to use Clair or to configure additional scanners, you must have enabled Clair when you installed your Harbor instance.
-You configure additional scanners in the Harbor interface, after you have installed Harbor.

 - For information about installing Harbor with Clair, see the [Installation and Configuration Guide](installation_guide.md).
 - For information about adding additional scanners, see [Connect Harbor to Additional Vulnerability Scanners](#pluggable-scanners) below.